FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{Sensitivity to Filtering Periodicity.} The set of available clients may remain the same over several rounds; however, their model weights change due to local training and weight aggregation.
+The set of available clients may remain the same over several rounds; however, their model weights change due to local training and weight aggregation.
 This means that \textit{client filtering} in each round may not necessarily exclude the same clients.
 The optimal set of clients changes significantly as the model weights change over rounds.
 However, \textit{client filtering} may filter in similar sets of clients for a few rounds when the weights do not change much.
 That is why we suggest running \textit{client filtering} periodically and applying client selection on the filtered-in set for a few rounds to exploit the set it has already found.
-We experiment with different periodicities $h \in \{1,3,5,10,20\}$, and find that FilFL's performance is similar for these values of $h$.
+We experiment with different periodicities $h \in \{1,3,5,10,20\}$, as shown in Fig.\ref{fig:periodsensitivityfemnist2_main}, and find that FilFL's performance is similar for these values of $h$.
 However, from a computational perspective, our approach is more efficient for larger periodicity $h$.
-Please refer to Appendix \ref{appendix:periodicity} for further results.